British Gas: Advertising, sponsorship and marketing

 The company's extensive television advertising has featured many high-profile individuals, and in the beginning of the 1990s, one advertisement included Cheryl Tweedy as a small child, more than ten years before the beginning of her pop music career.
-In November 2012, the Information Commissioner's Office publicly listed British Gas as one of a number of companies that it had concerns about due to unsolicited telephone calls for marketing.

-The concerns were based on complaints.
-In response, British Gas said that "We uphold the highest standards when contacting people in their homes, and only use contact information if we have express permission to do so."
+In November 2012, the Information Commissioner's Office publicly listed British Gas as one of a number of companies that it had concerns about due to complaints of unsolicited marketing telephone calls.
+In response, British Gas said that "We uphold the highest standards when contacting people in their homes, and only use contact information if we have express permission to do so".

 In July 2014, regulator Ofgem reached an agreement with British Gas for the company to pay £1 million in compensation to hundreds of people, who had been advised to switch from other suppliers to British Gas by British Gas advisers using exaggerated claims.
 On 20 September 2015, British Gas launched an advert, including their new mascot, Wilbur the Penguin.

+In 2023 British Gas began a five-year partnership with the British Olympic Association and the British Paralympic Association.

 Distribution network operators

 British Gas is a supplier of both gas and electricity for homes across the country.
 However the infrastructure (pipes) which delivers the gas to consumers is owned and maintained by other companies.
 Similarly, the network of towers and cables that distributes their electricity is maintained by distribution network operators (DNOs) which vary from region to region, and not by British Gas.
 So, as with other electricity suppliers, if there is an electrical power outage, it is necessary to contact the appropriate DNO, rather than British Gas or your other electricity supplier.

+British Gas has six training centres, called British Gas Academies, in Rotherham, Thatcham, Dartford, Leicester, Stockport and Glasgow.